-Study Chairpersons: Joe Alvarnas, M.D. and Richard Ambinder, M.D.
-Primary Objective: The primary objective of this multi-center study is to assess the overall survival after autologous hematopoietic stem cell transplantation (HCT) for chemotherapy-sensitive aggressive B cell lymphoma or Hodgkin's lymphoma in patients with HIV using BEAM for pre-transplant conditioning.
-Secondary Objectives: Patients will be assessed for the following endpoints: 1.
-Time to progression 2.
-Progression-free survival 3.
-CR and CR+PR proportion at Day 100 4.
-Time to progression after CR 5.
-Lymphoma disease-free survival 6.
-Time to hematopoietic recovery 7.
-Hematologic function at Day 100 8.
-Toxicities 9.
-Incidence of infections 10.
-Treatment-related mortality 11.
-Immunologic reconstitution 12.
-Assessment of the impact of therapy on the HIV reservoir 13.
-Assessment of DNA in blood (clonal Ig DNA in plasma, EBV DNA in plasma and PBMC) as tumor markers will be assessed.
+14. Assessment of DNA in blood (clonal Ig DNA in plasma, EBV DNA in plasma and PBMC) as tumor markers will be assessed.

 Study Design: This study is designed as a Phase II multi-center trial.

 Accrual Objective: The trial will accrue 40 patients.

 Accrual Period: The estimated accrual period is two years.

-Eligibility Criteria: Eligible patients are a minimum of 15 years of age with Karnofsky performance status \geq 70% that have persistent or recurrent diffuse large B-cell, immunoblastic, plasmablastic, Burkitt's or Burkitt-like, or classical Hodgkin lymphoma.
-Patients must have received 1-3 prior treatment regimens, including an induction chemotherapy and \leq 2 salvage regimens.
+Eligible patients are a minimum of 15 years of age with Karnofsky performance status $\geq 70\%$ that have persistent or recurrent diffuse large B-cell, immunoblastic, plasmablastic, Burkitt's or Burkitt-like, or classical Hodgkin lymphoma.
+Patients must have received 1-3 prior treatment regimens, including an induction chemotherapy and $\leq 2$ salvage regimens.
 Monoclonal antibody therapy and local radiation will not be counted as prior therapies.
 Patients must have chemosensitive disease as demonstrated by response to induction or salvage chemotherapy.
-Patients must also have $\leq 10\%$ bone marrow involvement after their most recent salvage therapy.
+Patients must also have ≤ 10% bone marrow involvement after their most recent salvage therapy.
 Patients cannot have had prior autologous or allogeneic HCT.
 Patients must initiate conditioning therapy within 3 months of mobilization or bone marrow harvest.
 Mobilization therapy may be employed per institutional guidelines.
 Patients must have an adequate autograft to be eligible for the protocol.
-Patients must not have HIV refractory to pharmacologic therapy.
+Patients may not have HIV refractory to pharmacologic therapy.
 Patients must not have opportunistic infection that is not responding to therapy.

+Treatment Description:

-Treatment Description: Patients will receive BCNU 300 mg/m 2 Day -6, Etoposide 100 mg/m 2 BID Days -5 to -2, Cytarabine 100 mg/m 2 BID Days -5 to -2, and Melphalan 140 mg/m 2 Day -1 followed by autologous HCT.
-Study Duration: Patients will be followed on study for two years post-HCT.
+Patients will receive BCNU 300 mg/m $^2$ Day -6, Etoposide 100 mg/m $^2$ BID Days -5 to -2, Cytarabine 100 mg/m $^2$ BID Days -5 to -2, and Melphalan 140 mg/m $^2$ Day -1 followed by autologous HCT.